cytoscape/cytoscape/README.md

 * You can follow the Git SSH instructions to create your SSH key, but when you start the SSH agent, use `eval $(ssh-agent)` instead of `eval 'ssh-agent' -s`.

-* When running `cy init`, if you get "flags: FATAL unable to determine getopt version" somewhere in the output, you must be sure to put `getopt' in your PATH.
+* When running `cy init`, if you get "flags: FATAL unable to determine getopt version" somewhere in the output, you must be sure to put `getopt` in your PATH.
 The default location for `getopt` is `C:\Program Files (x86)\GnuWin32\bin`.

 ## Notes for All Developers